 • Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation.
+Use

+Where To File

+File the corporation's return at the applicable IRS address listed below.
-Use this form to report certain transfers to foreign corporations under section 6038B.

-• Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
-The corporation may be liable for FUTA tax and may have to file Form 940 or Form 940-EZ if either of the following applies: (1) it paid wages of \$1,500 or more in any calendar quarter in 2000 or 2001, or (2) it had at least one employee who worked for the corporation for some part of a day in 20 or more different weeks in 2000 or 20 or more different weeks in 2001.
+If the corporation's principal business, office, or agency is located in: Use the following Internal Revenue Service Center address: The United States Ogden, UT 84201-0012 A foreign country or U.S. possession (or the corporation is claiming the possessions corporation tax credit under sections 30A and 936) Philadelphia, PA 19255-0012 this form to report certain transfers to foreign corporations under section 6038B. • Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
+The corporation may be liable for FUTA tax and may have to file Form 940 or Form 940-EZ if either.

+1. Paid wages of \$1,500 or more in any calendar quarter in 2001 or 2002, or

+2. Had one or more employees who worked for the corporation for at least some part of a day in any 20 or more different weeks in 2001 or 20 or more different weeks in 2002.

 • Form 941, Employer's Quarterly Federal Tax Return.
 Employers must file this form to report income tax withheld and employer and employee social security and Medicare taxes.
-Also, see

-Trust fund recovery penalty on page 6. • Form 945, Annual Return of Withheld Federal Income Tax.
+Also, see Trust fund recovery penalty on page 6. • Form 945, Annual Return of Withheld Federal Income Tax.
 File Form 945 to report income tax withholding from nonpayroll distributions or payments, including pensions, annuities, IRAs, gambling winnings, and backup withholding.